 This increases stove efficiency, as even more intense heat, is transferred into the room and less is lost up the open the air intake to create a pull before you light the fireplace.

-To ensure proper draft and prevent smoke from backing up into your home, it’s important to create a good pull before lighting the fire.
+To ensure a proper draft and prevent smoke from backing up into your home, it’s important to create a good pull before lighting the fire.

 One way to do this is to open the air intake fully before starting the fire.
 This allows heated air to flow freely through the stove and chimney, creating a strong draft that pulls smoke up and out of the chimney.